Menditect/documentation/docs/mta/application.md

 - Navigate to the "Applications" page to view all Applications that are used in MTA.

 ### Register Application in MTA
-- Navigate to the "Applications" page .
+- Use the top menu in MTA to navigate to the "Applications" page .
-- Click on "<i class="fal fa-plus-circle"></i> Add".
+- Use the "Add" button to add an Application.
 - Select the Application you want to Add.

-:::note
+:::note manual registration
 Apps that are not hosted in the Mendix cloud don't always show in this list.<br/>
 Also, Apps that you have left, may still appear in the list, but cannot be registered in MTA.